An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Introduction

-Treatment plans are evaluated on competing clinical criteria and different prediction models lead to plans that over-fit to specific criteria.
-Given a plethora of prediction models where none are strictly dominating, the current state of the art is to take each prediction, generate a corresponding treatment plan via optimization, and then compare the plans on their dosimetric performance to identify the best plan for a patient.
-A natural alternative, which has not been considered previously, would be to ensemble the predictions together and generate a single plan using an appropriately formulated inverse optimization model, analogous to how an ensemble machine learning method combines weak learners to generate a better prediction.
+Modern machine learning permits a variety of dose prediction techniques that can predict different representations of the dose~\citep{ref:mcintosh_2016, ref:mahmood_2018gancer, ref:kearney_18}.
+Moreover, treatment plans are clinically evaluated on a set of competing dosimetric criteria and different prediction models lead to plans that over-fit to specific criteria.
+Given a plethora of prediction models where none are strictly dominating, a naive approach may take each prediction, generate a corresponding treatment plan via optimization, and then compare the plans on their dosimetric performance to identify the best plan for a patient (see Figure~\ref{fig:kbp_pipeline}a).
+However, this approach is excessively laborious and the final plan is still determined from a prediction model that may be over-fit to specific clinical criteria.